EloiSoldevilaDalmau/Integration-3.1/README.md

 The written code can also be find in the file.launch file.
 It is the part of the <include ...> </include>.

+The cam opens when the same file is launched now.

 ## 6. What are the arguments of usb_cam-test.launch?

 The parameters found in the usb_cam node we find the parameters: